Transformers-scai/AI_Football_Simulator/README.md

-# ⚽ Soccer Legends: Intelligent Player Simulation
+# Transformers AI Football Simulator

-Welcome to **Soccer Legends** - a Unity-based soccer simulation enhanced with AI-powered player intelligence.
+Welcome to **Transformers Team AI Football Simulator** - a Unity-based soccer simulation enhanced with AI-powered player intelligence.
 This project combines traditional game development with modern artificial intelligence to create dynamic, realistic soccer behaviors.

-## 📖 Overview
+## Overview

 Soccer Legends is an experimental framework that bridges game development and AI research.
 It features: